Benin: Health

+In the 2024 Global Hunger Index, Benin ranks 99th out of 127 countries.

 Economy

 The economy is dependent on subsistence agriculture, cotton production, and regional trade.
 Cotton accounts for 40% of the GDP and roughly 80% of official export receipts.

-Real GDP growth was estimated at 5.1 and 5.7% in 2008 and 2009, respectively.
+Real GDP growth was estimated at 5.1% and 5.7% in 2008 and 2009, respectively.
 The main driver of growth is the agricultural sector, with cotton being the main export, while services continue to contribute the largest part of GDP mostly because of Benin's geographical location, enabling trade, transportation, transit and tourism activities with its neighboring states.
 Benin's overall macroeconomic conditions were "positive" in 2017, with a growth rate of around 5.6%.
 Economic growth was mostly driven by the cotton industry and other cash crops, the Port of Cotonou, and telecommunications.
 A source of revenue is the Port of Cotonou, and the government is seeking to expand its revenue base.
 In 2017, Benin imported about $2.8 billion in goods such as rice, meat and poultry, alcoholic beverages, fuel plastic materials, specialized mining and excavating machinery, telecommunications equipment, passenger vehicles, and toiletries and cosmetics.
 Principal exports are ginned cotton, cotton cake and cotton seeds, cashew, shea butter, cooking oil, and lumber.

 Access to biocapacity is lower than world average.
 In 2016, Benin had 0.9 global hectares of biocapacity per person within its territory, less than the world average of 1.6 global hectares per person.
 In 2016 Benin used 1.4 global hectares of biocapacity per person - their ecological footprint of consumption.
 This means they use "slightly under double" as much biocapacity as Benin contains.
 As a result, Benin is running a biocapacity deficit.

-In order to raise growth still further, Benin plans to attract more foreign investment, place more emphasis on tourism, facilitate the development of new food processing systems and agricultural products, and encourage new information and communication technology.
+To raise growth still further, Benin plans to attract more foreign investment, place more emphasis on tourism, facilitate the development of new food processing systems and agricultural products, and encourage new information and communication technology.
 Projects to improve the business climate by reforms to the land tenure system, the commercial justice system, and the financial sector were included in Benin's US$307 million Millennium Challenge Account grant signed in February 2006.